 Hoy Bikes are available exclusively from Evans Cycles, and their kids bike range also includes the flat handlebar Bonaly hybrid bike, which is more suitable for those Sprogs also wanting to ride off-road mountain bike trails.

-In the meantime, if you are looking for a road specific bike, Evans Cycles have a small number of the Hoy Cammo 24 remaining, priced at £400.
+In the meantime, if you are looking for a road specific bike, you may be able to pick up a second hand Hoy Cammo on Ebay.

 What do you think of Hoy Bike’s decision?
 Is there a market for kids road specific bikes any more?
 Have you had either of these bikes, and if so, what do you think of them?
 I’d love to hear your thoughts, so do drop a comment below.
 Thanks!
 Karen

 If you've enjoyed reading this article, please do sign up for our newsletter - we'll keep up updated when we have new articles which may be of interest.
 Thanks!

 Other articles you’ll find interesting:

 - Kids cyclocross bikes

 - The best road racing bikes for kids – 24″ wheels